Verma314/haskell-snippets/README.md

-# haskell-snippets
+# haskell-snippets, a haskell cheatsheet

-Notes I made, for quick reference and memory, while reading and solving exercises from ```Will Kurt's Get Programming in Haskell```
+Notes I made, for quick reference and memory, while reading and solving exercises from ```Will Kurt's Get Programming in Haskell```, Monads and Parsing from ```Real World Haskell```

 ## One liners